-Towing to the nearest repair shop
+- Free towing for 11 miles or to the nearest repair shop

-Delivery of gas, oil, or a battery
+- Delivery of gas, oil, or a battery

-Lockout services (up to one hour)
+- Lockout services (up to one hour)

-Mechanical labor (up to one hour)
+- Mechanical labor (up to one hour)

 State Farm roadside assistance is meant to help drivers in need of immediate rescue, but it usually does not pay for the underlying problem, such as engine repairs or a battery that needs replacing.
 Additionally, the exact number of incidents covered by a State Farm roadside assistance plan will vary by state and policy.